Kenisha and Alisha Arora saw 2020 get dark in an awful hurry.

 Kenisha is now a second-year medical sciences student at Western and Alisha is in Grade 10 in Mississauga.

-Their work as social entrepreneurs continues: Kenisha is one of 10 students accepted into the Founders’ program established by the Morrissette Institute for Entrepreneurship to provide support, bursaries and mentorship to young entrepreneurs.
+Their work as social entrepreneurs continues: Kenisha is one of 10 students accepted into the Founders’ program established by the Morrissette Institute for Entrepreneurship, Powered by Ivey, to provide support, bursaries and mentorship to young entrepreneurs.

 “COVID in general felt like a hopeless time for many of us in our community, and we realized there were probably people who were more vulnerable than we were and were feeling it even more deeply,” said Kenisha.